 - Provides peace of mind if negative

-- Catches early infections in some cases
+- Catches early substances in some cases

 - Requires two testing visits